AlloyCI/alloy_ci/doc/README.md

 The `GITHUB_INTEGRATION_ID` appears on the right column, right at the end.

-The `GITHUB_INTEGRATION_URL` will be the public link to your app.
+The `GITHUB_APP_URL` will be the public link to your app.
 This field will only show up, if you chose to make your installation public.

 The Webhook secret you selected before will go to the `GITHUB_SECRET_TOKEN` variable.